 Salami and Chorizo and many other cured meat can be cooked and still taste delicious so don’t think that Mommy-to-be needs to miss out.
 Have a separate plate for the cooked version just for her.
 If you are also serving salad, you would need to ensure they are washed thoroughly.

-Creative Baby Shower Food Ideas
+Cute Baby Shower Food Ideas

 Here are some of my favorite baby shower finger foods that may help you decide on what food to serve at the baby shower you are hosting.